Cat-sushi/fmscreen_flutter/README.md

 ## Usage ― Intractive Screening ―

-- "Input String" is the string you inputted.
-- "Normalized" is normalized string of your input string.
 - "Preprocessed" is a set of extracted "words" from preprocess.
   Preprocess includes canonicalization of traditional/ simplified Chinese characters, canonicalization of variants of spelling of legal entyty types, and others.
+- "Preprocessed" is marked "Exact" when the input string is embraced with double-quates.
+- "Preprocessed" is marked "Fallen Back" when some termes of preprocessed are removed for some peformance reasons, in some very rare cases.
 - "Query Score" means the discrimination of input strings.
   Input strings with low query score might cause massive false positives, while high query score does not necessarily mean a good input string.